Post–Hartree–Fock: Details

 For the great majority of systems under study, in particular for excited states and processes such as molecular dissociation reactions, the fourth item is by far the most important.
 As a result, the term post–Hartree–Fock method is typically used for methods of approximating the electron correlation of a system.

-Usually, post–Hartree–Fock methods give more accurate results than Hartree–Fock calculations, although the added accuracy comes with the price of added computational cost.
+Usually, post–Hartree–Fock methods give more accurate results than Hartree–Fock calculations, though at greater computational cost.